14 tips to be more productive at work and in your private life

 Whether it is an intellectual or physical task, the regular mental repetition of a given action makes it possible to become more efficient during the execution phase.

-To summarizing, visualization can virtually explore a situation by setting the stage for experiencing greater success in real life.
+To summarize, visualization can virtually explore a situation by setting the stage for experiencing greater success in real life.

 Operational tip: Use visualization to your advantage